Optimally Integrating Ad Auction into E-Commerce Platforms: Introduction

 The first step of the above process is so-called \emph{Sponsored Search Auction}, which is first launched by Google at the end of 20th century.
 Several common pricing models can be adopted in sponsored search auctions, like pay-per-click, pay-per-impression and pay-per-action.
 In this paper, we focus on the pay-per-click model which means that, for the winners of auction, they only pay when their advertisements are clicked.
-Because of the millions of search everyday, sponsored search auction can bring a vast amount of money to platforms instantly.
-On the other hand, due to the dissatisfaction with the ranking of organic items, some merchants also hope to join the auction (becoming the advertisers) and charge some extra money for improving the position and drawing more attention from customers.
-Therefore, sponsored search auction has become the vital incoming source of e-commerce platform today.
+Due to the dissatisfaction with the ranking of organic items, some merchants hope to join the auction (becoming the advertisers) and charge some extra money for improving the position and drawing more attention from customers.
+Because of the millions of search everyday, sponsored search auction has become the vital instant incoming source of e-commerce platform today.
 Different from the first step, ranking organic items aims to enhance the efficiency of search and user experience, so its criterion is usually the relevance of items.
-In this investigation, we consider exploiting a relatively comprehensive but very simple indicator to reflect relevance, that is, the expected gross merchandise volume (GMV), or the expected sale amount to rank the organic items with two reasons.
-The first reason is that the expected GMV includes the user's interest in browsing the product (click rate), the detailed purchase tendency (conversion rate), and the decision after the balance between price and product quality.
-In another word, the expected GMV can directly or indirectly reflect the user experience.
-The second reason is that, nowadays, most e-commerce platforms regard GMV as a criterion to measure how much they take over the whole market, and compete for GMV during some shopping ceremonies.
+In this investigation, we consider exploiting a relatively comprehensive but very simple indicator to reflect relevance, that is, the expected merchandise volume, or the expected sale amount to rank the organic items with two reasons.
+The first reason is that the expected merchandise volume includes the user's interest in browsing the product (click rate), the detailed purchase tendency (conversion rate), and the decision after the balance between price and product quality.
+In another word, the merchandise volume can directly or indirectly reflect the user experience.
+The second reason is that, nowadays, most e-commerce platforms regard the gross merchandise volume (GMV) as a criterion to measure how much they take over the whole market, and compete for GMV during some shopping ceremonies.

 However, due to some specialty of e-commerce platforms, like that the sponsored advertisements are also the organic items essentially, still insisting on the conventional pattern and regarding sponsored advertisements and organic results as independent sections may expose some downsides: \begin{enumerate*}[label = (\alph*), font = {\bfseries}] \item {obviously, it is not appropriate for different keywords to use the same number of positions providing for ads.
 The conventional pattern cannot automatically solve the above problem;}